XiaoPiHong/xph-form/README.md

 # xph-form

-This is a configurable form component that supports React
+This is a configurable form component that supports React.

 ## Using npm or yarn